zhangy-ict/group-homepage/content/authors/YangLiu/_index.md

 ---
 # Display name
-name: Lanning Wei (卫岚宁)
+name: Yang Liu (刘洋)

 # Username (this should match the folder name)
 authors:
-- LanningWei
+- YangLiu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. student since 2018, working as an intern @ 4paradigm
+role: Ph.D. student since 2020, working as an intern @ AI Lab, Lenovo Research

 # Organizations/Affiliations
 organizations: